 In an earlier report released on Thursday after the polling got over, the tentative percentage of voters stated by the EC was 57.85 per cent.
 A total of 78.56 lakh voters were registered in the voters list.

 In 2014 election, the polling percentage was 62.15 per cent.

-Giving the break-up of the final polling percentage on all the five seats of the state, the commission said Haridwar recorded the highest turnout of 68.92 per cent followed by Nainital which recorded a turnout 68.69 per cent.
+In the final break-up of all the five seats of the state, the EC said Haridwar recorded the highest polling of 68.92 per cent, followed by Nainital's 68.69 per cent.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)